-What This Means for Financial Institutions and Account Holders
+What This Means for Securities Accounts and Security Owners

 A registering entity is not required to offer or to accept a request for security registration in beneficiary form.
 If a registration in beneficiary form is offered by a registering entity, the owner requesting registration in beneficiary form assents to the protections given to the registering entity by this article.